Confirmed Keynote Speakers:

 C. Complexity / nonlinear dynamics / learning / intelligence / adaptation

-These are the major research themes of the Evo Devo Universe academic research and discussion community, an interdisciplinary international group of roughly 100 publishing scholars investigating complex systems at all scales of universal dynamics.
-Researchers are challenged to consider how scholarship, concepts and models from each of these three themes in complexity science and philosophy may relate to and inform their work.
-The satellite seeks to evaluate biologically-inspired approaches to understanding complex adaptive systems at all scales, from the intersecting academic disciplines of complexity science, physical science, information and computer science, theoretical and evo-devo biology, cosmology, astrobiology, evolution, development, and philosophy.
+These are the major research themes of the Evo Devo Universe academic research and discussion community, an interdisciplinary international group of roughly 100 publishing scholars interested in Bio-Inspired Complexity Science & Philosophy (BICS&P), at all scales of universal dynamics (academic listserve here).
+Researchers are challenged to consider how concepts and models from each of these three themes in complexity science and philosophy may relate to and inform their work.
+The satellite seeks to evaluate biologically-inspired approaches to understanding complex adaptive systems at all scales, from the intersecting academic disciplines of complexity science, physical science, information and computer science, biological sciences, theoretical and evo-devo biology, cosmology, astrobiology, and philosophy.

 An evolutionary developmental framework promises to advance our understanding of both perennially chaotic, contingent, creative, experimental, and unpredictable processes (evolutionary processes, in a dynamical and functional definition) and of constraining, convergent, hierarchical, cyclical, heritable, and predictable processes (developmental processes) in the universe as a system, and of evolutionary and developmental process at all scales, including the human scale.
 If falsified in any part, this endeavor will improve our thinking about complex systems, and the role and limits of organic analogies in understanding other potentially replicating systems, including our universe as a system.

-For example, convergent evolution in biology can be modeled as the result of networks made up by biomolecules or other agents that are organized and structured by information hierarchies emerging via top-down causation.
-The emergence of modularity and of functional equivalence classes in suboperations or subroutines – both in biological and technological systems – can be explained via such information hierarchies.
-Top-down causation describes the process whereby higher levels of emergent informational organization in structural hierarchies constrain the dynamics of lower levels of organization.
-In a typical reductionist paradigm it is assumed that purely physical effects determine the dynamics of lower levels of organization and, by extension, strictly govern interactions occurring at higher levels as well.
-But an emerging school of investigators hypothesize that the transition from non-life to life, abiogenesis, requires a top-down transition in causation and information flow (e.g. Walker et al. (eds.)
+For one example, evolutionary convergence in macrobiological change can be modeled as the result of networks of biomolecules and other agents, organized by information hierarchies that emerge via top-down causation.
+In such models, higher levels of emergent informational organization in hierarchies constrain the dynamics of lower levels of organization.
+The emergence of functional equivalence classes in agent interactions, of modularity, and of convergent forms and functions can be explained via such information hierarchies, in both biological and nonbiological systems, and testing such models is an important area of research.
+Traditional dynamical models presumed that purely physical effects fully determined both lower and higher levels of organization.
+But an emerging school of investigators hypothesize that convergent processes, presumably including the transition from non-life to life, require a series of top-down transitions in causation and information flow (e.g. Walker et al. (eds.)
 (2017), From Matter to Life, Cambridge U. Press.)

-Opportunities for interdisciplinary synthesis and domain-specific scholarship in the three meta-themes of this satellite--evolution, development, and complexity--have never been better.
-Come join us, share your current work, and find opportunities to partner and publish both at our satellite, and at CCS2017.
+Opportunities for domain-specific scholarship and interdisciplinary synthesis in the three meta-themes of this satellite—evolution, development, and complexity—have never been better.
+Come join us, share your current work, and find opportunities to partner and publish both at our satellite and at CCS2017.

 10:30-11:00 | Coffee Break | 30 min